EvantheGrump/TerraCraft-Launcher/README.md

 # TerraCraft Launcher
-A launcher for the TerraCraft game by skyblueyoshi
+A launcher for TerraCraft by skyblueyoshi

 Releases: https://github.com/GrumpyEvan/TerraCraft-Launcher/releases